microchip-pic-avr-examples/pic18f16q41-person-detector-mplab-mcc/README.md

 * In Device Resources:
   * Drivers &rarr; CLC &rarr; CLC1, CLC2, and CLC3
   * Once the peripheral is added, modify the peripherals to match the images below
+     * *Note: CLC1, CLC2 and CLC3 will all use the "2-input D flip-flop with R" Logic Cell Mode*

   <br>